passionweb-manuel-schnabel/extending-extbase-model/README.md

-# Using TYPO3 Context API
+# Extending Extbase models

-Shows example usages of the TYPO3 Context API.
+Shows an example of extending an Extbase model.
 (TYPO3 CMS)

 ## What does it do?

-Adds a plugin which shows different use cases of the TYPO3 Context API.
+Adds an additional field "author_image" to meta section of EXT:news article.

 ## Installation

 Add via composer:

-    composer require "passionweb/context-api"
+    composer require "passionweb/extending-extbase-model"

 * Install the extension via composer
 * Flush TYPO3 and PHP Cache